 Our next plan now is focused on refining our fibre-to-garment manufacturing process.
 By presenting the showcase garment to clothing and textile groups, now we are able to implement critical learnings uncovered during the process.”
 He added.

-Moreover, Canopy, a global leader in forest conservation, Nanollose as a next-generation solution provider to the current environmental issues regarding the traditional fashion industry.
+Moreover, Canopy, a global leader in forest conservation, has recognised Nanollose as a next-generation solution provider to the current environmental issues regarding the traditional fashion industry.

 This article has been re-published with permission from our partner media platform, Fibre2Fashion.